 A flamboyant, self-made showman who used colossal spectacles and timeless songs to define mid-century American entertainment.

-Billy Rose was a human cyclone of ambition, ego, and genuine brilliance who left an indelible mark on 20th-century show business.
-A short, pugnacious former stenography champion from New York, he willed himself into becoming a towering figure of theatrical excess.
-He didn't just produce shows; he engineered colossal, often bizarre spectacles, like the Aquacade at the 1939 World's Fair, a synchronized swimming extravaganza starring his then-wife, Eleanor Holm.
-Yet beneath the ballyhoo was a sublime lyrical talent.
-He co-wrote standards like 'It's Only a Paper Moon' and 'Me and My Shadow', songs that possessed a wistful, street-smart poetry.
-His nightclubs, like the Diamond Horseshoe, were playgrounds for the elite, and his newspaper column offered pithy, widely syndicated wisdom.
-Rose lived large, marrying famous beauties and amassing an important art collection, embodying the idea that in America, a man could invent himself as pure, dazzling entertainment.
+Billy Rose co-wrote standards like 'It's Only a Paper Moon' and 'Me and My Shadow', songs with wistful, street-smart poetry.
+A short, pugnacious former stenography champion from New York, he engineered colossal spectacles, such as the Aquacade at the 1939 World's Fair, a synchronized swimming extravaganza starring his then-wife, Eleanor Holm.
+His nightclubs, like the Diamond Horseshoe, were playgrounds for the elite.
+His newspaper column offered pithy, widely syndicated wisdom.
+He married famous beauties, amassed an important art collection, and embodied the idea that a man could invent himself as pure entertainment.

 1883–1900